-Commissioners earn credits toward recognition for attending educational opportunities sponsored by the Association and UNC School of Government.
-The number of credits awarded per program is detailed in this chart, and is advertised in descriptive materials for each program.
+Commissioners earn credits toward recognition through both education and service opportunities sponsored by the Association and UNC School of Government.
+The number of credits awarded per school of government course and service opportunity can be found on the LELA program website.

 - What are the benefits of achieving recognition?

-Commissioners who achieve recognition on any of the 3 levels are provided a certificate from the NCACC and the UNC School of Government, a lapel pin, and Local Elected Leaders Academy name badge ribbons to display at Association events.
-The Association also provides a press release to your county to use to announce your achievement to your local media.
-Commissioners who ascend to the “Master” or “Mentor” levels are formally recognized during a general session at the Association’s Annual Conference.
+Commissioners who achieve recognition on any of the 4 levels receive a badge to print or share.
+NCACC will continue to recognize recipients during its annual conference.
+The Association can provide a press release to your county to use to announce your achievement to your local media.
+Commissioners who ascend to the “Master” or “Mentor” or “Ambassador” levels are formally recognized during a general session at the Association’s Annual Conference.

-The Association looks to these recognized commissioners – particularly those at the Mentor level – to serve as ambassadors for the Association.
-Our partners at the UNC School of Government also look to Mentors to provide guidance and real-world perspective for proposed educational opportunities and training events.
+The Association looks to these recognized commissioners to serve as ambassadors for the Association.
+Our partners at the UNC School of Government also look to Mentors and Ambassadors to provide guidance and real-world perspective for proposed educational opportunities and training events.